Storeware-Apps/storeware-polaris/STOREWARE_POLARIS_PRD.md

 - ✅ Button component with full Polaris compatibility
 - ✅ ButtonGroup component with segmented styling
 - ✅ Box component with complete design token support
+- ✅ Text component for typography
+- ✅ TextField component for form inputs
+- ✅ Popover component for overlays and menus
+- ✅ Card component for content containers
 - ✅ TypeScript support and type definitions
 - ✅ Comprehensive testing setup with Vitest
 - ✅ Storybook integration for all components